KxSystems/docs/docs/cloud/azure/architecture.md

 ### Cluster placement group

-The cluster placement group configuration allows you to place your group of interrelated instances close together in order to achieve the best throughput and low latency results possible.
+The cluster placement group configuration allows you to place your group of interrelated instances close together to achieve the best throughput and low latency results possible.
 This option only lets you pack the instances together inside the same Availability Zone, either in the same Virtual Network (VNet) or between peered VNets.